 You can download the Office for iPad app free from the Apple Store.
 As mentioned earlier, you can use it free for viewing Office documents, but if you want to create new documents or if you’re looking for editing documents, you’ll need to buy an Office 365 subscription.
 You can also download the Office for iPad Product Guide from Microsoft.

-Hope you’ll enjoy Office for iPad!
+I hope you’ll enjoy the Office for iPad!